 Consumer unit costs

-Electric shower costs
+Electric shower installation costs

 Another job that can take up to a day to finish, installing an electric shower would usually cost between £250 and £400.
 You may also need a plumber to complete the installation.

-Electric cooker costs
+Electric cooker installation costs

 A relatively small job if the power is already in place, this would cost around £50 to £80, not including the cost of the oven itself.

-Electrical socket costs
+Electrical socket installation costs

-Electrical inspection report costs
+Electrical survey costs

 The price of an electrical inspection depends on the size of your property and the number of rooms and circuits to be inspected, but prices begin at around £80 to £100 and can go up to about £300.

 This means they need to be inspected by a building inspector or carried out by an electrician who is registered with a competent person’s scheme and is able to self-certify their work.